Teresa J. Kennedy

 • United Nations Educational, Scientific, and Cultural Organization (UNESCO) NGO Liaison Committee: 2023-2024; 2022-2023; 2016-2018.

-• Vice President, NGO-UNESCO Liaison Committee and Liaison to the Intergovernmental Oceanographic Commission (IOC) for the United Nations Decade of Ocean Science for Sustainable Development (2021-2030).
+• Served as Vice President of the NGO-UNESCO Liaison Committee and as their Liaison to the Intergovernmental Oceanographic Commission (IOC) for the United Nations Decade of Ocean Science for Sustainable Development; Co-Chair of the Ocean Decade NGO Task Group (2023-2025).

 Courses Taught at UT Tyler: